nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 Code and code snippets
 ~~~~~~~~~~~~~~~~~~~~~~

-Code blocks are written using the code-block directive.
+Code blocks are written by using the code-block directive.

 Example syntax